pproenca/dot-devx/README.md

 All dependencies are installed automatically by `install.sh`:

 ### CLI Tools
-- zoxide, fzf, fd, bat, direnv, tmux, starship, git
+- zoxide, fzf, fd, bat, tmux, starship, git

 ### Fonts (Nerd Fonts)
 Required for proper icon rendering in terminal and Starship prompt: